 Brand equity is made up of a combination of elements, including customer perception and the value this perception brings with it.
-It makes sense, then, that a customer’s thoughts about a brand turn into direct benefits if they’re positive.
+It makes sense, then, that a customer’s positive thoughts about a brand turn into direct benefits.

 Which leads us into the reasons why a strong brand equity is so important.

-There are numerous different ways brand equity is valuable, but I’m going to explain three that I feel best show why you need to strengthen and maintain it.
+There are numerous different ways brand equity is valuable.
+Here are three reasons that I feel best show why you need to strengthen and maintain equity.

-Brand equity adheres to the idea that the ‘rich get richer’, in the sense that once brand equity is high, a brand is able to expand their operations into new markets and be successful doing so.
+Brand equity adheres to the idea that the ‘rich get richer’, in the sense that once it rises, a brand expands their operations into new markets successfully.

 The concept is simple: good brand equity makes it easier and cheaper to sell products.
-As such, a new line of products won’t take as much advertisement, research or promotion to be a success.
+As such, a new line of products won’t take as much advertisement, research or promotion.